The Importance of Cash Management to Small Business Success

 Another way to get more cash into your business regarding your credit customers and accounts receivables is using a lockbox system to collect payments.
 If you have payments wired or mailed to a lockbox, those payments get into your account faster.
 Your bank can then sweep funds into an interest-bearing account.

 Another short-term strategy to squeeze money out of your balance sheet is to look at the current liabilities on your balance sheet.
 Focus on your accounts payable.
 They are what you owe your suppliers.
 Pay your accounts payable on the day they are due, not early.
 There is no reason to give your suppliers your cash days before the bill is due.
 Your business needs to have use of that cash.
 Stretch out the use of your funds.

 The bottom line to good cash management is that, in a crisis, typical financial statements become irrelevant and all that is important is surviving from a cash point of view.
 In a cash crisis, such as a recession, a business owner's focus becomes, by necessity, very short-term.
 Often, a cash crisis will instill good cash management practices in business managers that carry over from that day forward.

 Managers have to understand how to prepare a monthly cash budget.
-Next, they must understand sources and uses of cash like those stated on the Statement of Cash Flows, one of three required financial statements.
+Next, they must understand the sources and uses of cash like those on the Statement of Cash Flows, one of three required financial statements.
 The feedback you get from these financial statements is invaluable.
 Starting with inventory and accounts receivable, if managers can maximize their cash flow, they can almost always avoid running out of operating cash and exposing themselves to cash flow problems.